rk4bir/restaurants/README.md

 # Khaidai
-> restaurant-management-system
+> restaurant-management-system.
 > **Yet to complete some functionalities.
-But stopped the development**
+But stopped the development.**
 ---

 ## Features